-Kelly hopes to thwart Kansas adoption law seen as anti-LGBT
+In Kansas, Democratic governor-elect hopes to thwart adoption law seen as anti-LGBT

+Laura Kelly, a veteran state senator, voted against what she called "the adoption discrimination" measure when the GOP-controlled Legislature approved it in May.
+In the governor's race, she defeated Republican Kris Kobach, the secretary of state, and was endorsed by Equality Kansas, the state's most influential LGBT-rights group.

-TOPEKA, Kan.
-(AP) — Kansas’ new Democratic governor-elect said Thursday that she will look to block enforcement of a new adoption law that she and LGBT-rights activists consider discriminatory, a sharp break with the state’s two previous conservative Republican governors.
+TOPEKA, Kan. — Kansas’ new Democratic governor-elect said Thursday that she will look to block enforcement of a new adoption law that she and LGBT-rights activists consider discriminatory, a sharp break with the state’s two previous conservative Republican governors.

 Gov.-elect Laura Kelly said she will have her staff review how far the state can go to avoid enforcing the law.
 It was designed to provide legal protections to adoption agencies that cite faith-based reasons for refusing to place children in homes that violate their religious beliefs.